ibmo96/triangle-challenge/README.md

 The type of the Triangle (equilateral, isosceles or scalene) is implemented as an Enum.
 This increases the readability throughout the API.

 ## Comparable interface
 The Triangle class implements Comparable.
 This was done to facilitate the need of sorting and ordering in future development.
-Here, Triangles are sorted according the areas, but this can be changed.
+Here, Triangles are sorted according to the areas, but this can be changed.
 So for future use, if one had a list **`List<Triangle> triangles`** it would be enough to sort using **`Collections.sort(triangles)`**.

 # Using Gradle